VIDEO CONFERENCE SYSTEMS

 The Court’s evidence presentation system allows attorneys to:

-1. Connect a laptop and simultaneously present scanned documents, animations, graphics, and play audio and video files that are stored on the laptop.
+1. Connect a laptop and simultaneously present to everyone in the courtroom through a system of interconnected video monitors scanned documents, animations, graphics, and audio and video files that are stored on their laptop.

-2. Use a digital document camera to zoom in and out on a document, photo, or small piece of physical evidence.
+2. Use a digital document camera to zoom in and out on a document, photo, or small object.

 The court’s evidence presentation systems consist of the following: